Learn about the symptoms and causes of this painful, chronic disease

 Be aware that most physicians are not trained to differentiate pilonidal disease from a perianal abscess or buttock abscess.
 If you suspect that you have pilonidal disease, it is important to consult a Colon and Rectal Surgeon for a proper exam.

-Pilonidal disease affects a very specific area of the body called the natal cleft.
-The natal cleft is the 2-3 inch valley under the tailbone that is hidden by one’s buttock cheeks when standing.
-It is bracketed above by the coccyx (tailbone), and below by the anus.
+Pilonidal disease affects a very specific area of the body called the natal cleft or intergluteal cleft.
+Colloquially it’s the “butt crack”.
+The natal cleft is the 5-9 inch valley under the tailbone that is hidden by one’s buttock cheeks when standing.
+It is bracketed above by the top of the buttock sulcus (crease) and below, by the anus.
+The coccyx (tailbone) lies within it, and the edges (marked by the dashed lines) are the point of contact of the buttock cheeks when one stands.

-The abscess is believed to start when skin in the natal cleft stretches during sitting, breaking hair follicles and opening a pore or ‘pit’.
-As one stands up, the movement causes a suction that pulls loose hair and debris into the now open ‘pore/pit’.
+The abscess is believed to start when skin in the natal cleft stretches during sitting, breaking hair follicles and opening a pore or ‘pit.’
+As one stands up, the movement causes a suction that pulls the original hair of the follicle or loose hair inwards from its root end (hair have barbs that prevent the apex of the hair from inserting) and debris into the now open ‘pore/pit’.
 Once lodged, the hairs can cause irritation if not expelled by the body or removed in time.
 Chronic infection can develop in this hidden area and lead to the formation of tunnels (sinuses) from under the skin to areas outside the natal cleft.
 Additional ‘pits’ can then develop leading to persistent or recurrent symptoms of pain, swelling, drainage, and even odor.
+Often, the pit’s become intermittently plugged with Keratin (a protein from the outer layer of skin), which encloses the infection, making it worse.
 Many people with pilonidal disease have or develop ‘divots’ in their natal clefts, which further encourage the deposition of debris and the formation of more ‘pits’.

 The deep clefts of people with pilonidal disease

 Pilonidal disease typically develops in people with very deep natal clefts that have poor air circulation as a result of the deep cleft.
-The only way to see pilonidal disease in these individuals is to part the buttock cheeks enough to visualize the pores or sinuses within the valley of the natal cleft.
+These deep clefts remain moist and airless – a perfect environment for infections.
+The only way to see pilonidal disease in these individuals is to part the buttock cheeks enough to visualize the pores within the valley of the natal cleft.
+The sinus opening, if present, is usually visible at the top and to one side of the cleft.
+Many healthcare practitioners mistake the sinus opening as the cause of the disease, but it’s the result of the disease, which is caused by the dilated pores.

 Age and pilonidal disease